tqtuan1201/TTBaseUIKit/README.md

 ```

 - With `ViewConfig`, you can customize the most of colors for `Button`, `Label`, `Background colors`, ect.
-You can see all the config here: [ViewConfig](https://github.com/tqtuan1201/TTBaseUIKit/blob/master/TTBaseUIKit/TTBaseUIKit/BaseConfig/ViewConfig.swift)
+You can see all the config here: [ViewConfig](https://github.com/tqtuan1201/TTBaseUIKit/blob/master/Sources/TTBaseUIKit/BaseConfig/ViewConfig.swift)
 - With `SizeConfig`, you can customize the most of size for `Button`, `Label`, `Navigation`, `Conner radius`, `Icon`, `Textfield`, ect.
-You can see all the config here: [SizeConfig](https://github.com/tqtuan1201/TTBaseUIKit/blob/master/TTBaseUIKit/TTBaseUIKit/BaseConfig/SizeConfig.swift)
+You can see all the config here: [SizeConfig](https://github.com/tqtuan1201/TTBaseUIKit/blob/master/Sources/TTBaseUIKit/BaseConfig/SizeConfig.swift)
-- With `SizeConfig`, you can customize the most of font size for `Title`, `SubTitle`, `Header`, ect.
-You can see all the config here: [FontConfig](https://github.com/tqtuan1201/TTBaseUIKit/blob/master/TTBaseUIKit/TTBaseUIKit/BaseConfig/FontConfig.swift)
+- With `FontConfig`, you can customize the most of font size for `Title`, `SubTitle`, `Header`, ect.
+You can see all the config here: [FontConfig](https://github.com/tqtuan1201/TTBaseUIKit/blob/master/Sources/TTBaseUIKit/BaseConfig/FontConfig.swift)

 Apply config by: